letter-press/letter-press/Docs/Architecture.md

 # Architecture Overview

-LetterPress CMS is built with a modern TypeScript stack emphasizing type safety, performance, and extensibility through a plugin system.
+Letter-Press CMS is built with a modern TypeScript stack emphasizing type safety, performance, and extensibility through a plugin system.

 ## Technology Stack